 Easy fundraising ideas

-Raising money for your organization can be a drain on your limited resources—especially when fundraising is just one item on your very long to-do list!
-The simple fundraiser ideas on this list are designed to be quick and easy to pull together, so you can spread the word and raise cash fast.
+Raising money for your organization can feel overwhelming, especially when fundraising is just one task on a very long to-do list.
+These simple fundraiser ideas are quick to pull together and easy to execute, so you can spread the word and collect donations for your cause.

-From favorites like board game nights and baked goods sales to donation pages and photo contests, the easiest fundraising ideas will get you closer to your goal without taking up too much of your time or energy.
+From favorites like board game nights and baked goods sales to donation pages and photo contests, the easiest fundraising ideas will help you hit your goal fast—without burning out your team.

 %201.png)